middyjs/middy/packages/ssm/README.md

 </p>
 </div>

-This middleware fetches parameters from [AWS Systems Manager Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-paramstore.html).
+This middleware fetches parameters from [AWS Systems Manager Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-paramstore.html) from the current account, or from another by assuming an IAM role.

 Parameters to fetch can be defined by path and by name (not mutually exclusive).
 See AWS docs [here](https://aws.amazon.com/blogs/mt/organize-parameters-by-hierarchy-tags-or-amazon-cloudwatch-events-with-amazon-ec2-systems-manager-parameter-store/).

 By default parameters are assigned to the Node.js `process.env` object.
 They can instead be assigned to the function handler's `context` object by setting the `setToContext` flag to `true`.
 By default all parameters are added with uppercase names.

 The Middleware makes a single API request to fetch all the parameters defined by name, but must make an additional request per specified path.
 This is because the AWS SDK currently doesn't expose a method to retrieve parameters from multiple paths.
+If the `stsOptions` is used, the Middleware will make an extra API call to STS.

 For each parameter defined by name, you also provide the name under which its value should be added to `process.env` or `context`.
 For each path, you instead provide a prefix, and by default the value from each parameter returned from that path will be added to `process.env` or `context` with a name equal to what's left of the parameter's full name _after_ the defined path, with the prefix prepended.
 If the prefix is an empty string, nothing is prepended.
 You can override this behaviour by providing your own mapping function with the `getParamNameFromPath` config option.